s1lviu/s1lviu.github.io/_posts/2016-11-27-use-jquery-library-modules-angularjs-ng-include.md

 ---
 Hi, folks!

-These days I&#8217;ve tried to convert a basic html template bought from codecanyon to AngularJS.
+These days I’ve tried to convert a basic html template bought from codecanyon to AngularJS.
 But there was a problem.

 The jQuery does not wait for AngularJS to load because.. asynchronicity of the JavaScript language.